KevinDahlberg/marketplace-app/blog.md

 ** about 2 hours of coding.
 moved all of the player related tasks (buy, sell, and average), into the Player Class.
-Also took care of pro mode and worked on hard mode.
+Also took care of pro mode and worked on hard mode. hard mode finished.
+I might have been able to find a more elegant way to get it figured out, but the important thing is that it's figured out.

+Project is basically finished.
+I could adjust a few things to change the gameplay, but as far as I'm concerned it's basically done.
+Tomorrow I'll comment out the code and deploy it on my website.